acekreations/newsallo/README.md

 # Newsallo v2

-Newsallo is platform that brings all of your favorite news sources into one beautiful and easy to read feed.
+Newsallo is a platform that brings all of your favorite news sources into one beautiful and easy to read feed.

 # Links